rob-blackbourn/jetblack-order-book/README.md

 # jetblack-order-book

 This is a demonstration implementation of an algorithm for a time weighted, limit order book written in Python.

-The orders support style `VANILLA` and `KILL_OR_FILL`.

 A limit order is an order that can be filled at a given price.

 The orders are "time weighted", in that older orders are executed before newer orders, where the prices are the same.

+The orders support the following styles:

+  * `VANILLA` - a vanilla limit order
+  * `KILL_OR_FILL` - a limit order that should either be completely filled, or cancelled,
+  * `IMMEDIATE_OR_CANCEL` - a limit order which must be either partially filled or canceled.

 ## Implementation

 At the base layer there is a `LimitOrder` which holds the `order_id`, `side`, `price` and `size` of an order.

 As multiple orders can be placed at the same price, each price holds an `AggregateOrder` which contains a queue of all the individual orders.
 Since the orders are executed in the sequence in which they were placed (FIFO), new orders are appended to the back of the queue, while orders to execute are taken from the front.

 The aggregated orders are arranged by price with the `AggregateOrderSide` class.
 This arranges the aggregate orders by price ascending, so the best bid is the last aggregated order, and the best offer is the first aggregated order.

-The aggregated order sides are brought together in the `OrderBook`, which manages the orders and performs *matching* to produce fills when an order matches or crosses.
+The aggregated order sides are brought together in the `OrderBook` which presents the client facing functionality.
+The `OrderBook` is a wrapper for `OrderBookManager`, which manages the orders and performs *matching* to produce fills when an order matches or crosses.
 Crossing is a special case where an order for a buy (or sell) is made at a higher (or lower) price than the best offer (or bid).

 Finally there is an `ExchangeOrderBook` which maintains the order books for a given set of tickers.

+## Plugins

+In an attempt to keep the core code clean, order styles are implemented as plugins.

 ## Usage